What is a Live Source?

 -

 Enable low latency.
-This option reduces stream latency to 7-14 seconds for HLS output.
+This option reduces stream latency to 7-14 seconds for RMS type, HLS passthrough output.
 The most resilient stream is the standard latency stream because it buffers more of the video and should be chosen when there is no need for lower latency.
 However, if there is viewer interaction such as Q&A, then low latency is a better choice.

 -